AtlasOfLivingAustralia/species-lists/README.md

 * [lists-ui](lists-ui) - Web application for browsing and managing species lists
 * [lists-service](lists-service) - Spring boot REST and GraphQL web services for accessing, modifying species lists

+For detailed information about this project, see the DeepWiki page: [Species Lists Management System Overview](https://deepwiki.com/AtlasOfLivingAustralia/species-lists).

 ## Architecture